Pelotas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Make sure to choose the right type.
-Many adapters for sale now are just plugs and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types C and N. Make sure to find the correct type.
+Most adapters that you can buy are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

-If you see the Baroness Museum, wear museum-appropriate clothing and take:
+If you go to the Baroness Museum, wear museum-appropriate clothing and take:

 Ultralight day pack